-The Statement of Net Position includes all of the District's assets, liabilities, and, if applicable, deferred inflows of resources and deferred outflows of resources with the difference reported as net position.
+The Statement of Net Position includes all of the District's assets and liabilities with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District as a whole is improving or deteriorating.
 Evaluation of the overall health of the District would extend to other non-financial factors.